Toufool/AutoSplit/docs/CONTRIBUTING.md

 The CI will automatically fix and commit any autofixable issue your changes may have.

+## Visual Designer

+If you need to make visual changes, run `./scripts/designer.ps1` to quickly open the bundled Qt Designer.
+(Can also be downloaded externally as a non-python package)

 ## Pull Request Guidelines

 If your pull request is meant to address an open issue, please link it as part of your Pull Request description.
 If it would close said issue, please use a [closing keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).